 High professional standards, long-term value and social responsibility are the conditions to be met in order to receive a donation.

-As a general rule, the results from projects that receive donations MUST be publishable.
+As a general rule, results from projects that receive donations must be accessible to the public.

-Examples of areas that that are eligible for donations:
+Examples of activities that that are eligible for donations: